1871fotc/fotc/archive/index-markdown-table.md

 ??? directions "How to use the Index"

     - Sort the table by clicking a column name.
-    - The Last Name links to the person's Biography which may include information beyond what is shown in the self-guided walk.
+    - The Last Name links to the person's story which may include information beyond what is shown in the self-guided walk.
     - Also known as names are shown in *italics* in brackets.
     - Dates are formatted as yyyy-mm-dd (year, month, day) to help with sorting.
 Where a year, month or day is unknown, a placeholder value of "yyyy", "mm", or "dd" is used.
     - Location is in the Portion-Section-Grave format.